Qumulo/docs/hardware-guide/supermicro-a-plus-wio-1114s-wn10rt/replacing-hardware-components.md

    {% include image.html alt="Supermicro 1114S Drive Bay Mapping" file="supermicro-1114s-drive-bay-mapping.png" url="/hardware-guide/supermicro-a-plus-wio-1114s-wn10rt/images/supermicro-1114s-drive-bay-mapping.png" %}

-1. To remove the existing drive, do the following:
+1. To remove the existing drive:

    1. Press the orange release button on the right of the drive carrier until the drive carrier handle extends on the left.